ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("url-pattern", url, unpack=True)

-  The ``url-pattern`` data source will build urls from the pattern specified, using the other arguments to fill the pattern.
+  The ``url-pattern`` source will build urls from the pattern specified, using the other arguments to fill the pattern.
 Each argument can be a list to iterate and create the cartesian product of all lists.
   Then each url is downloaded and stored in the :ref:`cache <caching>`.
 The